mkdocs/mkdocs/docs/index.md

 **MkDocs is currently still in development.**

 We're progressing quickly, but the documentation still needs filling in, and theres a few rough edges.
-The 1.0 release is planned to arrive in the next few weeks.
+The 1.0 release is planned to arrive in the next few months.

 ---